 SULEMANA BRAIMAH is the Executive Director of the Media Foundation for West Africa (MFWA).
 He joined the MFWA as a programme officer in 2010, and became the Deputy Executive Director of the organisation in August 2012, a position he held until his appointment as the Executive Director in January 2014.
 He is also the current Secretary General of the ECOWAS Civil Society Platform on Transparency and Accountability in Governance (ECSOPTAG) and a member of the Executive Committee of the West Africa Civil Society Forum (WACSOF).
 From 2011 to 2015 he served on the 13-member Governing Council of IFEX, the global network of free expression organisations based in Toronto, Canada.
 He is also a member of the Steering Committee of the African Network of Free Expression organisations (AFEX).
 Sulemana previously worked for five years (2002 – 2007) with The Chronicle newspaper as a reporter and later became the paper’s News Editor.
 In 2009, while studying at the University of Manitoba, Canada, he was a contributing writer on media and communications issues suite101.com.
 He has been a reviewer of the annual global press freedom ratings (Freedom of the Press Index) by the US-based Freedom House Inc. He has participated in and presented papers on media rights and freedom of expression issues at various national, regional and international conferences.
 Sulemana holds an M.Phil in Communication Studies and a Bachelor’s Degree (Sociology with Philosophy – First Class Hons) from the University of Ghana.

-OLAF STEENFADT heads the "Media Ownership Monitor" project for Reporters Without Borders.
-For many years, he has been involved as a consultant and coach for media pluralism, especially in development cooperation.
-Mandates of international organizations and NGOs lead him primarily to Southeast Europe and in the Arab world.
-He previously worked for ARD and ZDF in various roles, including as radio and TV presenter, investigative author, domestic and foreign correspondent, as well as in format development and program marketing.
-Olaf teaches media history, media policy and regulation at universities in Germany and Europe.
+OLAF STEENFADT heads the "Media Ownership Monitor" project and the "Journalism Trust Initiative" at the press freedom watchdog Reporters Without Borders, RSF.
+For many years, he has been engaged as a consultant and coach in media development cooperation.
+Mandates of international organizations and NGOs lead him primarily to Southeast Europe and the Arab world.
+He previously worked for national German public broadcasters ARD and ZDF in various roles, including as a radio and TV presenter, investigative reporter, domestic and foreign correspondent, as well as in format development and corporate communication.
+Olaf is a member of the "High-level Expert Group on Fake News and Online Disinformation" of the European Commission and of the "Committee of Experts on Quality of Journalism in the Digital Age" at the Council of Europe.
+He teaches frequently at universities in Germany and Europe.

 PHILIP ACQUAYE works as a Programme Officer with the Media Foundation for West Africa (MFWA) and a Lead Researcher on the Media Ownership Monitor project in Ghana.
 Previously, he has worked as a Journalist, an Editor and a University Lecturer.
 In 2016, he supported the successful implementation of one of MFWA’s influential research activities, the Language Monitoring on Radio during the 2016 General Elections.
 He has also supported the implementation of key projects under the MFWA’s Media, Good Governance and Development Programme.
 Philip’s area of study include Mass Communication, Journalism, Marketing and Philosophy.